berserank/CS6910-A3/README.md

 Wandb Report link : https://api.wandb.ai/links/berserank/sqi3bf5s

+## Dataset
+I have bulit the model using Aksharantar's Eng-Tamil Dataset.
+Data has been Pre-processed to account for variable length and unkwon characters in test data set.
+I have impleneted padding to account for the former and Loss was calculated over padding too.
+This won't affect the results as later seen in attention map.

 ## Question 2- Buliding and Training Seq2Seq Model

 I have implemented the entire code in a Kaggle Notebook.Here is the link for the same